-This article covers personal budgets for special educational provision.
-These are only available to children and young people with EHC plans.
+Personal budgets for special educational provision are available to children and young people with EHC plans.

 What a personal budget can be used for